WildCodeSchool/btz-0321-p3-surfcamp-api/README.md

 `DATABASE_URL="postgresql://username:password@IP:port/database?schema=public"`

-Dont forget to replace "username, password, database, port,IP" with your personnals postgreSQL credentials.
+Don't forget to replace "username, password, database, port,IP" with your personnals postgreSQL credentials.

 You need a postgreSQL database with at leat one table to init Prisma.